Mr. Palermo's Flipped Chemistry Classroom

 Sample Inquiry/Flipped NYSSLS/NGSS Unit: Electrochemistry

 Background: New York implemented a revised version of NGSS called NYSSLS which includes redox and electrochemistry.
-I currently follow the modeling chemistry curriculum (see modeling chemistry units in my navigation bar) which covers redox earlier in the year.
+I currently follow the modeling chemistry curriculum (see NYSSLS/NGSS units) which covers redox earlier in the year.
 In this unit on electrochemistry, students already have prior knowledge on oxidation numbers and writing half reactions.

 Inquiry/Flipped Learning: Each lesson involves students constructing knowledge/models first followed by the flipped video instruction which fills in the gaps in their understanding and introduces key vocabulary.
 This is followed by practice problems where students apply their knowledge.